Misery (novel): Television

 A version of Annie Wilkes, portrayed by Lizzy Caplan, is the main character of the second season of Castle Rock.
-The season finale concludes with Annie attending a book signing for a Misery novel by Paul Sheldon.
+The season finale concludes with Annie attending a book signing for a Misery novel by Paul Sheldon, which begins her obsession.

 Stage

 The novel was also adapted into a play by Simon Moore.
 The play premiered in London at the Criterion Theater in December 1992, starring Sharon Gless and Bill Paterson and directed by Moore.
 The play, directed by Alan Cohen, was revived in 2005 at the King's Head Theatre in London, starring Michael Praed and Susan Penhaligon.
 In 2014, Dutch composer and theater producer Florus van Rooijen adapted the novel into a "feel bad" musical.

 A different play written by William Goldman (who also wrote the film's screenplay) and directed by Will Frears opened on Broadway in 2015 for a limited engagement.
 The play starred Bruce Willis as Paul Sheldon and Laurie Metcalf as Annie Wilkes.
 It opened in October 2015 and closed on February 16, 2016.
 For her performance as Wilkes, Metcalf was nominated for a Tony Award for Best Actress in a Play.
 The play was originally premiered in 2012 at Bucks County Playhouse before moving to Broadway.
 This new version is not connected to the earlier adaptation by Simon Moore.

 In October 2019, a Finnish play adaptation of Misery called Piina was performed at the Tampere Theatre in Tampere, Finland.
 The play was directed by Antti Mikkola and starring Esa Latva-Äijö as Paul Sheldon and Mari Turunen as Annie Wilkes.
 Also in September of the same year, Kuopio City Theatre in Kuopio, Finland, presented another interpretation under the name Piina, directed by Olli-Matti Oinonen and starring Seppo Pääkkönen as Paul Sheldon and Henna Haverinen as Annie Wilkes.
 In November 2022, Pori Theatre in Pori, Finland presented third interpretation, directed by Tuomo Aitta and starring Vesa Haltsonen as Paul Sheldon and Mirva Tolppanen as Annie Wilkes.
 An upcoming fourth play of the Seinäjoki City Theatre in Seinäjoki will premiere in February 2025, and it will be directed by Olli-Matti Oinonen (who previously directed the play at the Kuopio Theatre) and starring Satu Silvo as Annie Wilkes and Reidar Palmgren as Paul Sheldon.